-Last week, at the Sidney Meyer Music Bowl, roughly 10,000 people gathered in buzzy anticipation.
-Overhead, the sky deepened from rosy pink through to witchy mauve, a variation of enchantment every time you looked up, each so fitting for the mystical figure we were waiting to see.
+At the Sidney Myer Music Bowl, an eclectic crowd of roughly 10,000 gathered in buzzy anticipation.
+Overhead, the sky deepened from rosy pink through to witchy mauve, a variation of enchantment every time you looked up, each shade fitting for the mystical figure we were waiting to see.
 A pleasant breeze had overtaken the heat endured during line-up.
 It was forecasted to storm, and although I’d dutifully packed a raincoat, I knew if it did, I wouldn’t want to wear it.
 Dancing in a storm seemed too perfect, too timely (so naturally, it didn’t in the end).

 The night is a rapturous sweep of adrenaline, over far too soon.
-Lorde, clad in shimmery blue sequins, kicks the evening off with Homemade Dynamite, hailed by a delighted communal roar.
-Non-Melodrama performances include Magnets (her 2015 collaboration with Disclosure), Ribs, Team, Royals and A World Alone.
-Her guitarist is summoned to assist with a sultry rendition of Bruce Springsteen’s I’m On Fire, knitting in verses from 400 Lux.
-I sing-shout every ingrained lyric, dancing as fervidly as my pocket of standing space will allow.
+Lorde, clad in shimmery blue sequins, kicks the evening off with Homemade Dynamite, heralded onstage by a triumphant communal roar.
+Non-Melodrama performances include Magnets (her 2015 collaboration with Disclosure), Ribs, Team, Royals, A World Alone.
+Her guitarist is summoned to assist with a sultry rendition of Bruce Springsteen’s I’m On Fire, knit with verses from 400 Lux.
+I sing-shout along to the point of hoarseness, dancing as fervidly as my pocket of standing space will allow.

-Lorde's stage presence is definitively hypnotic.
-She accentuates words with signature air-punches and arm movements, looking apt to cast a spell.
-You are under her spell.
-And it’s so clear she’s having fun.
-Her passion radiates.
-It’s transparent on her face, which contorts to Melodrama's personal weight, her voice as ensnaring as on her records if not more so.
-When she takes a seat and talks to the audience, the crammed arena stills into intimacy.
+Lorde's stage presence is profoundly hypnotic.
+She skips and bounds, accentuating words with sequential air-punches and looping arm movements, as if gleefully casting spells.
+Her passion radiates; it is transparent on her face, which contorts to Melodrama's personal weight, her voice as ensnaring as it is on her records.
+If not more so.
+When she takes a seat and speaks to the audience, the crammed arena stills into intimacy.
 “This year has been so…” she grapples for the word for a moment.
 "Fluorescent."